peopledoc/django-pimpmytheme/README.rst

     $ python manage.py create_folders

 Inside custom_form you will get a folder named as your project name.
-Inside this folder you wil get as many folder as you customization model objects.
+And inside this folder you wil get as many folders as you customization model objects.
 If you use the Site, you will get a example.com folder.

-Inside this folder you will find a static folder containing an empty custom.less file.
+You will also find a static folder containing an empty custom.less file.
 Here for your convenience. you can start editing this file to customize your style.

 You can also create a template folder next to the static one and put some custom templates in it.